jollheef/libreoffice-remote-arbitrary-file-disclosure/README.md

 # Impact

 It is easy to send any files with keys, passwords and anything else.
 100% success rate, absolutely silent, support all modern versions of LibreOffice and may be embedded in almost all formats supporting by LO.

+# Acknowledgment

+Vulnerability was parallely found by me (@jollheef) and Ronnie Goodrich && Andrew Krasichkov according to LibreOffice team notes.